How would you describe your sales CRM?

 Does your current CRM allow you to see where all of your contacts are based on a map inside your deals view?

 Ok, so this one may not be relevant to all businesses.
-However, if you’re an international company it’s a great way of quickly visualising which countries are performing best for you.
+However, if you’re an international company it’s a great way of quickly visualizing which countries are performing best for you.

 Not an essential one in my opinion, but a great insights tool that requires no additional input on your part.